BLuckoo/Module-2-Challenge---VBA/README.md

 ## **1. Overview of Project**
 ### This project is made up of three main parts:
-###    a) Using the 2017 and 2018 stock datasets provided to calculate the percentage returns of a list of stocks
+####    a) Calculation of the percentage return of a list of stocks using 2017 and 2018 datasets
-###    b) Demonstrate the use of VBA code to format worksheets, to create Message Boxes, the use of Input Boxes and Display Boxes, use of arrays, loops and ifs statements in VBA  code
+####    b) Demonstrate the use of VBA code to format worksheets, to create Message Boxes, the use of Input Boxes and Display Boxes, use of arrays, loops and ifs statements
-###    c) Discuss the pros and cons of refactoring in coding by using illustrations from this project
+####    c) Discuss the pros and cons of refactoring of codes by using snapshots of the results
 ##
 ## **2. Analysis of Stocks for 2017 and 2018**
 ##